Taken from the book American Muslim Agenda by Dr. Mike Ghouse

 Submission to God, what does it mean?

-It is not walking with handcuffs to a tyrant, it is freely understanding and subscribing to a system that works.
+It is not walking with handcuffs to a tyrant, it is about understanding and subscribing to a system that works.

 A majority of Muslims believe that God has created us to worship and pray.
 However, the deeper meaning of submission to God is subscribing to the system of harmony; the eco-balance and the human balance.
 Most Muslims are familiar with the narration that God does not need your sacrifices, prayers, or fasting, but he cares about how you treat your fellow beings.
 Caring for your fellow humans is one of the central values of Islam.